jerrylee1697/HackUCI19/pages/Jax(Google).md

 via [`grad`](#automatic-differentiation-with-grad) as well as forward-mode differentiation, and the two can be composed arbitrarily to any order.

-What’s new is that JAX uses [XLA](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/g3doc/overview.md) to compile and run your NumPy programs on GPUs and TPUs.
+What   new is that JAX uses [XLA](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/g3doc/overview.md) to compile and run your NumPy programs on GPUs and TPUs.
 Compilation happens under the hood by default, with library calls getting just-in-time compiled and